How to: Reference a Strong-Named Assembly

 The following example creates an assembly called myAssembly.dll that references a strong-named assembly called myLibAssembly.dll from a code module called myAssembly.cs.

 To make a run-time reference to a strong-named assembly

 When you make a run-time reference to a strong-named assembly (for example, by using the Assembly.Load or Assembly.GetType method), you must use the display name of the referenced strong-named assembly.
 The syntax of a display name is as follows:

 <assembly name>, <version number>, <culture>, <public key token>

 In this example, PublicKeyToken is the hexadecimal form of the public key token.
 If there is no culture value, use Culture=neutral.

 The following code example shows how to use this information with the Assembly.Load method.

-You can print the hexadecimal format of the public key and public key token for a specific assembly using the following Strong Name tool (Sn.exe) command:
+You can print the hexadecimal format of the public key and public key token for a specific assembly by using the following Strong Name (Sn.exe) command: